ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

 <a href="https://imgbb.com/"><img align="right" src="https://i.ibb.co/SQknbzG/abstraction.jpg" alt="abstraction" border="0"></a><br />

-What do you enquire when you buy a vehicle?
-Of course you want to know the specifications of the vehicle like model, size, color etc. But do you ever enquire any details such as wiring, motor working etc. ?.
+What do you enquire about when you buy a vehicle?
+Of course, you want to know the specifications of the vehicle like model, size, color, etc. But do you ever enquire any details such as wiring, motor working, etc. ?.
 This is what data abstraction actually means.
 The user only sees the essential things, and the other things that are not required by the user are hidden.

 <br/>
 <br/>